colhountech/CT-Studio/Tasks/TasksWebApi/CORS.md

+﻿# Obsolete

+I've moved the WebApi Functionality into the WebApp Project.
+This project is no long being used.
+I've keep the README files because it gives some interesting insights.

-﻿# Web API and CORS
+# Web API and CORS

 PUT https://localhost:7011/SyncOrder net::ERR_FAILED